bratpeki/modern-milkytracker-guide/docs/intro.md

 I'll make the following assumptions:

-- You use the FastTracker II edit mode
+- You use the FastTracker II (default) edit mode
 - You are using MilkyTracker version 1.03.00 on PC devices
 - You're making music using the XM format